MicrosoftDocs/power-platform/power-virtual-agents/advanced-entities-slot-filling.md

 Slot filling is a natural language understanding concept that means saving an extracted entity to an object.
 In Power Virtual Agents, slot filling means landing the extracted entity value into a variable.

-We will continue to use the outdoor gear topic as an example, which is triggered by typing “I want to buy something” in the test chat.
+We will continue to use the outdoor gear topic as an example, which is triggered by typing "I want to buy something" in the test chat.

 The topic is successfully triggered and the bot asks for the product category, also showing the button choices specified when authoring the **Ask a question** node.
 In the dialog tree, tracking between topics also shows the bot is running to the question node you just edited.